 – Constantine IX has secreted his wife away so she may die alongside him

-– The Empress is determined to fight alongside her husband and has secreted herself alongside his elite Varangian guard in disguise
+– The Empress is determined to fight alongside her husband and has secreted herself within his elite Varangian guard in disguise

 – The orthodox cleric, traitor and sorcerer Phocas has secreted her away in a cistern, hoping to use her as a bargaining chip against the Turks.

-The GM is meant to write one option down “in a sealed envelope in case one of the players has read the adventure,” which strikes me as unnecessarily paranoid even for a GM.
-What is interesting is that the adventure points out no one in Western Europe really knows what the Empress even looks like and thus there are opportunities for shenanigans (i.e use a fake empress) provided the players have not left a massive paper trail (i.e the real princess is still in Georgia).
+The GM is meant to write one option down “in a sealed envelope in case one of the players has read the adventure,” which strikes me as unnecessarily paranoid even for an OSR GM.
+What’s interesting is that the adventure points out no one in Western Europe really knows what the Empress even looks like and thus there are opportunities for shenanigans (i.e use a fake Empress) provided the players have not left a massive paper trail (i.e the real princess is still in Georgia).

-This adventure mentions it is best enjoyed with historical (human) PCs and it even goes so far as to say that magic users MIGHT be alright since the Byzantines believed in that sort of stuff (and even adopted many gnostic superstitions from the Bogomils), but anyone caught using magic in clear sight is killed.
-My advice if you are going to run this is to fuck that since it ruins the historical flavour of the whole piece.
-Run fighters, rogues and MAYBE a barbarian, give everyone a backstory so fucking historical they can shake a stick at it and keep it at that.
-The adventure has 1 NPC spellcaster and a single cleric whose powers have been adjusted heavily to conform to the historical flavor of the adventure so keep magic to an absolute minimum is what I would recommend.
+This adventure mentions it is best enjoyed with historical (human) PCs and even goes so far as to suggest that magic-users MIGHT be alright since the Byzantines believed in that sort of thing (and even adopted many gnostic superstitions from the Bogomils), but anyone caught using magic in the open is killed.
+My advice if you are going to run this is to fuck that since it ruins the historical flavor of the whole adventure.
+Run fighters, rogues and MAYBE a barbarian, give everyone a backstory so fucking historical you can shake a stick at it and keep it at that.
+The adventure has 1 NPC spellcaster and a single cleric whose powers have been adjusted heavily to conform to the historical flavor of the adventure so keep magic to an absolute minimum is my recommendation.
 This is arguably the first actual flaw in the adventure.

-Last Days of Constantinople attempts belatedly to give the PCs two new metrics besides xp and gold (since it guesses they will fucking die anyway) known as Honour (personal) and Glory (public) but these subsystems are not connected to anything else so they exist in a vaccuum and the task of integrating them into the rest of the game is left to the GM, which is lazy as fuck.
-The idea is solid but it functions like a fucking high score system right now.
+Last Days of Constantinople attempts belatedly to give the PCs two new Carrots besides xp and gold (since it correctly assumes they will most likely fucking die anyway) known as Honour (personal) and Glory (public) but these subsystems are not connected to anything else and the task of integrating them into the rest of the game is left to the GM, which is lazy as fuck and renders them pointless.
+The idea behind these mechanics is solid but it has all the added functionality of a fucking video game high score system right now.
 Useless.

-The city itself is described vaguely, beyond a citymap, the only buildings that are even given a floorplan are Gina’s House of Joy, the Basileus (Emperor’s Palace) and the Church of St. Fiacre, which is a possible hiding location of the princess.
+The city itself is described vaguely, beyond a map of the city as a whole.
+The only buildings that are even given a floorplan are Gina’s House of Joy, the Basileus (Emperor’s Palace) and the Church of St. Fiacre, which is a possible hiding location of the princess.
 Events proceed in a linear (albeit variable) fashion but the conclusion is open-ended and the linearity could potentially be disrupted at any time.
 The general vagueness and lack of keyed maps helps facilitate this.
 The adventure excels not in location but in Characters.

-The Last Days of Constantinople is vague, lazily so at times, but the outline is great and its the detail that sells the whole thing.
-After the PCs come bearing weaponry and a papal writ they are encouraged/drafted (this is optional if your party likes some combat in between the intrigue) to perform a nighttime trench raid with the intent of sabotaging their siege guns.
+The Last Days of Constantinople is vague, lazily so at times, but the outline is great and its the details that help bring the whole thing to life.
+After the PCs come bearing weaponry and a papal writ they are encouraged/drafted (this is optional if your party likes some combat in between the Intrigue) to perform a nighttime trench raid with the intent of sabotaging the siege guns of the Ottoman.
 On the way you encounter captured Byzantines, impaled but still alive (fuck!) and random patrols, which must be avoided or fought.
-While an encounter with Ottoman Arquebuseers alone is enough to ruin anyone’s day (d12 damage at x3 critical makes up for a loading time of 8 rounds imho), you are really only properly fucked if you roll 91-100, which means an encounter with VLAD TEPES, PRINCE OF WALLACHIA.
-The stats make no sense (19 Str, 25 Cha etc.) and his attack bonus doesn’t match up with his stats but none of that changes the fact that you just encountered VLAD TEPES, THE IMPALER and his retinue, and you must now run the fuck away or get yourself impaled.
+While an encounter with Ottoman Arquebuseers alone is enough to ruin anyone’s day (d12 damage at x3 critical makes up for a loading time of 8 rounds imho), you are really only properly fucked if you roll 91-100 which means an encounter with VLAD TEPES, PRINCE OF WALLACHIA.
+His stats make no sense (19 Str, 25 Cha etc.) and his attack bonus doesn’t match up with his stats but none of that changes the fact that you just encountered VLAD TEPES, THE IMPALER and his retinue, and you must now run the fuck away or get yourself impaled.

 Provided you do not in fact get yourself impaled, the objective of the raid is left kind of open.
 You are supposed to take prisoners, get as much food as you can carry and optionally hamper the siege by killing the gunners (Christian mercenaries that are almost impossible to replace).
-The only problem is that the adventure mutters something about glory before trudging on and the successful completion of the raid has no effect on the outcome of the battle, beyond survival.
+The only problem with this section is that the adventure mutters something about glory before trudging on and the successful completion of the raid has no effect on the outcome of the battle.
 There should be some sort of reward for success or failure goddammit.

 There is a second optional encounter before the final battle involving the digging of a counter-sap to prevent the Turks from blowing up a part of the wall with some variable encounters (a crutch the adventure uses often) ah la soldiers equal to the number in the party and so on and so forth.

-The siege of Constantinople is given beautiful atmosphere by the inclusion of diverse historical military units, from the Emperor’s Varangian guardsmen (originally vikings, now Englishmen) to the Ottoman Janissaries, the fanatic Bashi-Bazouk, Wallachian levies and so on.
-The siege battles are straightup combats that are A) boring and B) there is no suggested way to handle mass combat but on the other hand A) It has detailed notes on the valour and actions of the Emperor and the Genoese commander Giustani during the last days of fucking CONSTANTINOPLE and B) You are given a chance to face off against Hassan, Byzantine Janissary champion and the finest swordsman IN THE OTTOMAN EMPIRE in single combat.
+The siege of Constantinople is given beautiful atmosphere by the inclusion of diverse historical military units, from the Emperor’s Varangian guardsmen (originally Vikings, now Englishmen) to the Ottoman Janissaries, the fanatic Bashi-Bazouk and the Wallachian levies.
+The siege battles themselves are straightup combats that are A) boring and B) there is no suggested way to handle mass combat 😦 but on the other hand A) It has detailed notes on the valor and actions of the Emperor and the Genoese commander Giustani during the last days of fucking CONSTANTINOPLE and B) You are given a chance to face off against Hassan, Byzantine Janissary champion and the finest swordsman IN THE OTTOMAN EMPIRE in single combat.
 How do you want to go down in history.
 After this there is the possibility of retreat, followed by the inevitable rape and impalement by the hordes of the Ottoman.
 BUT THERE ARE MULTIPLE WAYS TO ESCAPE.
 The description of the (historically accurate) miracle during the sacking of the cathedral fills one with awe and respect and the opportunity to give up one’s birth on the last ship to escape (provided the PCs ACTUALLY ARRANGED THIS) and the reaction of the Emperor and others are awesome and should generate some kickass roleplaying.